Blog

 The Problem:

-Without structure, even the most well-intentioned rewards for positive employee performance can strain budgets.
+Without structure, even the most well-intentioned performance rewards can strain budgets.

 The Solution: